unicode-org/message-format-wg/exploration/expression-attributes.md

 For example, presenting how an example value could be formatted can be very useful for the message's translation, and providing the original source representation of a placeholder may be essential for being able to format a non-MF2 message, if it has been transformed to MF2 to provide translators with a unified experience.
-As a specific example, many of the [XLIFF 2 inline element] attributes don't really make sense as function options.
+As a specific example, many of the [XLIFF 2 inline element] attributes have no meaning to the function that they appear as options or annotations of.

 [XLIFF 2 inline element]: http://docs.oasis-open.org/xliff/xliff-core/v2.1/os/xliff-core-v2.1-os.html#inlineelements